Why You Should Be Growing Your Own Food

 So if you purchase plants instead of starting seeds, look for a local farmer or nursery that has heirloom varieties.
 Many of our heritage, heirlooms seeds are at risk of becoming extinct and if we don’t eat them, we will lose them.
 It is important reason to eat heirloom seeds is that they provide more genetic and nutritional diversity in our diet.

 I wanted to share a few reasons why it can be good to grow some of your own food.

 Start Your Own Local Food Movement!
 Grow Your Own

-5 Great Reasons to Grow Your Own Food
+5 Great Benefits of Growing Your Own Food

 2. Reduce Your Carbon Footprint: The average distance that our food travels is about a thousand miles that is a lot of gasoline burned.
 A lot of it is shipped from overseas too!
 By growing some of your own food, you save a lot of energy that would be burned and also help do a little bit to keep our air clean!
 You can walk right out your door and pick some things to eat!

 3. Tickle Your Taste Buds: When vegetables and fruits are allowed to ripen on the plants, the full flavor can develop before it is picked.
 In today’s modern market place many foods are picked before they are ripe and then they have ethylene gas often added to them to ripen them when the time is convenient.

 This can affect the flavor and texture.
 If you do a taste test between a home grown or local farmer’s market vegetable or fruit and large grocery store chain one, it often tastes a lot different.